 Participating in the Science Fair is fun for everyone!
 To get started, register and enter your Project Name on the registration site.
-The deadline to register was Oct.
-29th, but Project Names can be submitted until Nov.
-8 2021.
+The deadline to register is Oct.
+20th

-- Registration Deadline: The extended registration deadline, Oct.
-28th, has passed.
+- Registration Deadline: The registration deadline is Friday, Oct.
+20th

 IMPORTANT THINGS TO KNOW BEFORE YOU GET STARTED:

 - Participation in Central’s non-competitive Science Fair is optional and open to all students (K-5).